Is Flying Safe For Your Short-Nosed Pet?

 Brachycephalic or short-nosed dogs are dogs that have a much shorter snout than most dogs.
 Due to their short snouts, they often have problems such as breathing issues, overheating, and other internal and less obvious problems.

 Make sure you have your veterinarian check your pet out for air travel, never use sedatives, and don't fly your pet if you think it might be too much for them to handle.
-You know your pet and are in the best position to make a decision if it will do well on a plane.
+You know your pet and are in the best position to decide if it will do well on a plane.